t8js/react-router/README.md

 ## Routing

 The following example shows the most essential parts of routing code.
-The route-matching function `withRoute(routePattern, x, y)` acts similarly to the conditional operator `matchesRoutePattern ? x : y` and is equally applicable to components and prop values.
+The route-matching function `at(routePattern, x, y)` acts similarly to the conditional operator `matchesRoutePattern ? x : y` and is equally applicable to components and prop values.
 The route link component is similar to the HTML link tag.

 ```jsx
 import { A, useRoute } from "@t8/react-router";